kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 - I actually haven't put much thought into this.
 This is a really important thing, so let me take some time to just think about this and can we revisit this later?
 - I am very glad you ask about this, but my top priority is finding the right fit, so once we find that, I'm happy to discuss salary, I really love getting to know you guys, I did a little bit research, and I saw that the industry average is X, and the offer that you gave me is slightly below that, is there anyways that we could possibly make up the difference?
 - Thank you so much for investing the time and resources throughout the process to meet with me to chat with me,
+- Compensation is important to me, I really want to look at the entire value of working at your company, what I get to do, who I get to do with, the training opportunities, the career advancement opportunities, the benefit, va
 #### How does the salary range sound to you?
 Do you like this number?
 - That's a really good start
 #### When got the job offer